logmannn/marketing-automation-tool-ui/README.md

   <li>When at the edge of the screen while dragging an icon the page scrolls</li>
   <li>Connect email marketing steps by clicking the connector circles</li>
   <li>You can't place a line on a location that would create a loop</li>
+  <li>SVG connector is wavy and has arrows pointing from start to finish</li>
 </ul>

 <h2>Upcoming Features</h2>